Cure Motherhood Overwhelm

-In hindsight, it's so odd.
-I should've known what would help me decompress.
+In hindsight, I should've known what would help me decompress.
 Creativity was there.
 It was waiting.
 But I never came to meet up with it.
 I had been an art major.
 I knew the soothing calm that washed over me when I was 'in the flow' of making and creating.
 But somehow, it seemed so counterproductive to step away from the endless piles of laundry, diapers, cooking, and errands to PAINT!!!
 Now I know better!

 Replenish and revive